What is a Roth IRA?

 The amount that you can contribute to a Roth IRA is based on your modified adjusted gross income (AGI).
 As of 2010, there is no income limit if you are converting a traditional IRA or an employer-sponsored plan to a Roth IRA.
 Income limits only apply to annual contributions.
 Explore more information about Roth IRA income limits.

-How to determine if an Entrust self-directed Roth IRA is the right retirement plan for you:
+Is self-directed Roth IRA the right plan for me?

 - Do you want tax-free earnings and no taxation on withdrawals?